rwilson504/Blogger/automate-ip-rules-azure-storage-account/automate-ip-rules-azure-storage-account.md

 ## Prerequisites

-Before using this solution, you'll need to set up an **App Registration** in Azure Active Directory and assign it the necessary permissions on the Azure Storage Account.
+Before using this solution, you'll need to set up an **App Registration** in Entra ID and assign it the necessary permissions on the Azure Storage Account.

 ### 1. Create an App Registration

-1. Navigate to **Azure Active Directory** in the Azure Portal.
+1. Navigate to **Entra Id** in the Azure Portal.
 2. Select **App registrations** > **New registration**.
 3. Enter a name and select the appropriate supported account types.
 4. Click **Register**.